austinschroeder/title-bot-austin_schroeder/front-end/README.md

 -INSIDE of 'front-end' directory: install dependencies with `npm i`

--iNSIDE of 'front-end' directory:start react enviroment with `npm start`
+-iNSIDE of 'front-end' directory: start react enviroment with `npm start`